Southwater Police Support Volunteer Profile:

 Nancy Brock became a volunteer in 1999.
 She describes her role with Sussex Police.

 Some 17 years ago, as I was passing the Southwater Community Police Office, I noticed a sign in their window advertising for more volunteers.
 On impulse I called in to find out more, and the more I found out, the more I wanted to become involved.

 Of course there were hoops to jump through.
 I was interviewed in my home by a police officer and the manager of the police office.
 I was checked out for any criminal record, asked to sign the Official Secrets Act and to abide by the Data Protection Act.

 Then there was the training.
 I learned how to fill out a variety of forms and how to check found property wearing rubber gloves.
-I became familiar with the police computer system, completing paperwork, email and the phonetic alphabet.
+I became familiar with online reporting and Alpha-Bravo-speak.
 I was shown the panic button, the kettle and the biscuit tin.
 I was ready for action!

 Visitors to the office may simply want directions to the nearest garage, to hand in found property, report lost property or report a crime.
-We give out leaflets on securing houses and gardens, beating bogus callers, arbitration schemes, domestic violence and drug information.
-Our local Neighbourhood Watch Scheme is run from our office.
-Over the years we have also dealt with two missing persons, a knife amnesty and even an unexploded bomb!
+We give out leaflets on securing houses and gardens, beating bogus callers, scammers, arbitration schemes, domestic violence and drug information.
+We work closely with the local Neighbourhood Watch Scheme.
+Over the years we have also dealt with missing persons, knife amnesties and even an unexploded bomb!